Finding brokers’ and analysts’ reports in MIRC

 If you are researching a company’s performance over time or analysing the impact of a corporate transaction, valuable information can be sourced from analysts’ reports.

 What are analysts’ reports and why might I need them?

-Sourcing analysts’ reports in Thomson One
+Sourcing analysts’ reports in Capital IQ

 If you have questions on any aspect of company or industry research, please pop in and see us or contact MIRC.

 Categories & Tags: